-Rooms inside the Observatory were neat and kept clean.
-They are swept at least once a day as needed.
 Corners and other likely places where non-indigenous arthropods may reside was carefully inspected.
 There was no evidence of invasive, non-indigenous arthropods.

-Trash containers in the Observatory were lined and had properly fitting lids.
-Plastic bags for food waste are hung where food may be consumed and are removed daily.
+Trash containers in the Observatory for discarded food were lined and had properly fitting lids.
+Plastic bags line smaller trash cans where food may be consumed and are removed daily.